GabbyGeo/FeedReader/README.md

 	https://gabbygeo.github.io/FeedReader/

-	or download the files here, unzip and run the index.html file.
+	or download the files here, unzip and run the index.html file in a web browser.

 Steps Taken to Write the Jasmine Tests
 --------